ocplatest/MCW-Machine-Learning/Hands-on lab/HOL step-by step - Machine Learning.md

    ![Run details shows recommended model and run summary.](images/automl-review-run-01.png 'Run details - recommended model and summary')

-2. Select `Models` to see a table view of different iterations and the `Normalized root mean square error` score for each iteration.
+2. Select `Models` to see a table view of different iterations and the `Normalized root mean squared error` score for each iteration.
 Note that the normalized root mean square error measures the error between the predicted value and actual value.
 In this case, the model with the lowest normalized root mean square error is the best model.
 Note that Azure Machine Learning Python SDK updates over time and gives you the best performing model at the time you run the experiment.
 Thus, it is possible that the best model you observe can be different than the one shown below.

     ![Run models shows a table view of iteration details and corresponding primary metric values.](images/automl-review-run-02.png 'Run Details - Models with their associated primary metric values')